-As an entrepreneur, the line between success and failure majorly lies in how efficient your business operates.
+As an entrepreneur, the line between success and failure majorly lies in how efficiently your business operates.
 If you want your business to succeed in whichever environment, you need to conduct regular analysis of your business operation processes to ensure they are as efficient as possible.
 Usually, there are several ways that you can use to establish your business efficiency.
 One of the most effective and reliable methods is conducting a SWOT Analysis.
-In this article, we shall discuss comprehensively on the tips and techniques of a SWOT analysis.
-But before we get there, let’s first start with the basics: the definition of a SWOT Analysis.
+In this article, we shall discuss comprehensively about the tips and techniques of a SWOT analysis along with free SWOT analysis templates that can help.

 A SWOT Analysis is an acronym that stands for Strength, Weakness, Opportunities, and Threats facing an organization.
 In its broadest terms, it refers to a strategic planning tool that an organization uses to assess its current position.
 Through SWOT Analysis, the organization will, therefore, be able to identify some of the factors affecting its normal operation and develop new strategies to improve those weaknesses.

 Also, a SWOT Analysis helps entrepreneurs identify where they are doing well, what’s not doing well, where they want to be, and how to get there.
 According to studies, conducting such an analysis not only makes you get the most of what you have but also reduces your chances of failure.
 Better still, a well-conducted analysis can help you identify a potential hazard that would otherwise catch up with your business unaware.

 We now know that SWOT stands for Strength, Weakness, Opportunity, and Threat.
 But do we know how to conduct the actual analysis?
 Well, you can go ahead and download our free matrix templates for more straightforward illustrations.